bkw777/aDIPters/README.md

 * Disconnect the /CS OUT wire from the REX TP1 pin, and remove the REX.
 * Use a short jumper wire with male "dupont" pins on both ends to join the /CS OUT and /CS IN wires to each other.

+## FlashROM_100
+Same as FlexROM_100 but using a 29F010-compatible flash part instead of the 28C256 EEPROM part.
+SST39SF010A, GLS29EE010, etc.

 ## FlexROM_102
 http://tandy.wiki/FlexROM_102

-Use an electrically re-programmable EEPROM (28C256) in place of the original system rom in a Tandy Model 102.
+Uses an electrically re-programmable EEPROM (28C256) in place of the original system rom in a Tandy Model 102.

 Provides a breakout or remote loop for the /CS line to use with REX main rom feature.
 This allows reverting from REX back to the internal main rom without opening the computer again to re-install the original rom.

 The Model 102 system ROM is soldered, so to use this requires de-soldering the original chip and installing a DIP-28 socket in it's place.

-Since the pinout is standard 27C256 or 256K x 8 mask rom, you could also use the above 27C256_28C256 board for the main rom in a 102, or use this board in any other standard 27C256 or 256K x 8 mask rom socket.
-But if you want to use a REX in a Model 102, then this board provides the /CS remote loop to connect to REX's TP1 pin, and allow reverting from REX back to the internal ROM without opening the Model 102 case again to re-install the original main rom chip.
+Since the pinout is standard 27C256 or 256K x 8 mask rom, you could also use the generic 28C256_to_27C256 board above for the main rom in a 102.
+But if you want to use the REX main rom feature in a Model 102, then this board provides the /CS remote loop to connect to REX's TP1 pin, and allow reverting from REX back to the internal ROM without opening the Model 102 case again to re-install the original main rom chip.

 To program the eeprom, set the mini jumpers to PROGRAM (two shunts on the two pairs of pins), put the board in the programmer, and set the programmer for 28C256.
+There is no separate programming adapter needed.

 To install/run, set the mini jumpers to RUN (single shunt on the two center pins), and install in the Model 102 in place of the main rom.